Kennicutt/SAUSERO/README.md

 That's it!
 SAUSERO is now ready to use.

-**ATTENTION**: The first time, the code will 'fail' because the configuration file does not know the root directory where the images are stored and the token for your astrometry-api-key.
-To fix this, follow the instructions below.

 ### Optional: Creating a New Conda Environment

 If you don’t have an existing Conda environment, you can create one specifically for SAUSERO with the following commands: